p0pkern/spotifyPlaylistServer/README.md

 # spotifyPlaylistServer

-Creates a playlist from user submitted data
+Creates a single expandable server to send a string url of a random playlist by a user sent query.